-We’re sitting on the splintered bleachers in the corner of Tassafaronga Park in East Oakland, just outside the fence of the quarter-acre plot that Acta Non Verba (or ANV) leases from the City of Oakland.
+We sat on the splintered bleachers in the corner of Tassafaronga Park in East Oakland, just outside the fence of the quarter-acre plot that Acta Non Verba (or ANV) leases from the City of Oakland.
 The park is surrounded by Tassafaronga Village, a mixed-income development that’s played a role in cutting crime in the neighborhood.
 An abandoned Mother’s Cookies factory occupies four derelict acres a few blocks away.
-A Baptist Church, with a big, white façade sits at the other end of the park, and a sign on the fence of the church parking lot advertises the second coming in both English and Spanish.
+A Baptist church with a big, white façade sits at the other end of the park, and a sign on the fence of the church parking lot advertises the second coming, in both English and Spanish.

-Behind us, inside the gate, two of Carlisle’s employees are turning compost and organizing the greenhouse in ANV’s organic farm.
-Three days a week during the school year, and five during the summer, local kids age 5 to 14 come here to learn how to raise organic produce.
+Behind us, inside the gate, two of Carlisle’s employees turned compost and organized the greenhouse in ANV’s organic farm.
+In non-pandemic times, local kids aged 5 to 14 come here three days a week during the school year, and five days a week in the summer, to learn how to raise organic produce.

-Family housing for Cal students was in Albany, a nearby, nondescript town where, for the first time, Carlisle lived among a white majority.
+Family housing for “Cal” students at that time was in Albany, a nearby, nondescript town where, for the first time, Carlisle lived among a white majority.
 “I’d never been called ‘poor’ until I moved to Albany,” Carlisle says.
 Bit by bit, she adjusted.
-When I asked if the experience prepared her for fundraising at ANV, she thought for a few seconds before replying yes.
+When asked if the experience prepared her for fundraising at ANV, she thought for a few seconds before replying yes.
 “Being around mostly white people at such a young age made me more aware of how not to scare white people,” she says—a skill she says she tries to use when describing the neighborhood that surrounds the farm.
-“I don’t want folks to think of East Oakland as Baghdad…or Fallujah…but also, there’s a lot of shit that goes on here,” she says.
+“I don’t want folks to think of East Oakland as Baghdad… or Fallujah… but also, there’s a lot of shit that goes on here,” she says.

 The first time Carlisle and I talked about her military service, she threw in a sort of disclaimer: “Always remember, when I’m telling you these stories: I read a lot of fiction.”